msjaiswal/book-notes/Building Microservices.markdown

 Different microservices can be owned by different teams.

 ### Composability
 Reuse of functionality.
 Same microservice can be used for different purpose.
+Unix Philosophy.

 ### Shared Libraries

 #### Disadvantages:
-- You loose true heterogeneity
+- You loose true heterogeneity.
 - Unless using dlls, you cannot deploy a new library without deploying the entire process.
 - What is ok?
   -  Shared Code that isn't specific to business domain and needs to be reused is fine.
 - What's not ok?
   - Shared code to communicate between services is NOT good at all.

 ### Modules
 - Talks a bit about module and process level decoupling.
 - TODO

 ### Evolutionary Architect
 - Architects are incharge of making sure we have a joined-up technical vision, the one that delivers the system customer needs.
 - Architects have a direct impact on the quality of systems, on their organisation's ability to respond to change.
 - Be worried about what happens between the services and be liberal about what happens inside them.